Nyco/Lean-Storytelling/README.md

 ## Can you organise a workshop?

-Yes, for 10 persons max, ping me on:
+Yes, for 10 persons max, during 1h30.

+Just ping me on:
 * https://www.linkedin.com/in/nicolasverite/
 * https://twitter.com/nyconyco